Golar LNG Partners (NASDAQ:GMLP) Downgraded by ValuEngine

-Golar LNG Partners (NASDAQ:GMLP) was downgraded by stock analysts at ValuEngine from a “sell” rating to a “strong sell” rating in a research report issued to clients and investors on Thursday, ValuEngine reports.
+ValuEngine lowered shares of Golar LNG Partners (NASDAQ:GMLP) from a sell rating to a strong sell rating in a research report released on Thursday, ValuEngine reports.

-Several other equities research analysts have also issued reports on the company.
-Odeon Capital Group raised Golar LNG Partners from a “sell” rating to a “hold” rating and set a $5.00 price target on the stock in a research report on Wednesday, February 26th.
-Zacks Investment Research raised Golar LNG Partners from a “sell” rating to a “hold” rating in a research report on Thursday, March 26th.
-BidaskClub lowered Golar LNG Partners from a “sell” rating to a “strong sell” rating in a research report on Friday, March 6th.
-B. Riley dropped their target price on Golar LNG Partners from $12.00 to $10.00 and set a “neutral” rating on the stock in a research report on Wednesday, February 26th.
-Finally, Evercore ISI raised Golar LNG Partners from an “in-line” rating to an “outperform” rating in a research report on Tuesday, February 25th.
-Three analysts have rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the company.
-The stock currently has an average rating of “Hold” and a consensus price target of $7.46.
+GMLP has been the topic of a number of other reports.
+Odeon Capital Group raised shares of Golar LNG Partners from a sell rating to a hold rating and set a $5.00 price objective on the stock in a report on Wednesday, February 26th.
+B. Riley dropped their price objective on shares of Golar LNG Partners from $12.00 to $10.00 and set a neutral rating on the stock in a report on Wednesday, February 26th.
+Evercore ISI upgraded shares of Golar LNG Partners from an in-line rating to an outperform rating in a research report on Tuesday, February 25th.
+BidaskClub downgraded shares of Golar LNG Partners from a sell rating to a strong sell rating in a research report on Friday, March 6th.
+Finally, Zacks Investment Research upgraded shares of Golar LNG Partners from a sell rating to a hold rating in a research report on Thursday, March 26th.
+Three equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and two have issued a buy rating to the company’s stock.
+Golar LNG Partners presently has an average rating of Hold and a consensus price target of $7.46.

-Several large investors have recently added to or reduced their stakes in the company.
-Muhlenkamp & Co.
-Inc. boosted its stake in Golar LNG Partners by 9.1% during the fourth quarter.
-Muhlenkamp & Co.
-Inc. now owns 259,350 shares of the shipping company’s stock valued at $2,293,000 after buying an additional 21,730 shares in the last quarter.
-Ladenburg Thalmann Financial Services Inc. lifted its stake in Golar LNG Partners by 25.9% in the 4th quarter.
-Ladenburg Thalmann Financial Services Inc. now owns 10,462 shares of the shipping company’s stock worth $92,000 after acquiring an additional 2,150 shares in the last quarter.
-Jane Street Group LLC purchased a new stake in Golar LNG Partners in the 4th quarter worth about $129,000.
-Marshall Wace LLP purchased a new stake in Golar LNG Partners in the 4th quarter worth about $112,000.
-Finally, UBS Group AG raised its stake in shares of Golar LNG Partners by 69.7% during the 4th quarter.
-UBS Group AG now owns 152,633 shares of the shipping company’s stock worth $1,349,000 after purchasing an additional 62,666 shares in the last quarter.
-32.42% of the stock is owned by institutional investors.
+Several institutional investors have recently modified their holdings of GMLP.
+Ladenburg Thalmann Financial Services Inc. raised its position in shares of Golar LNG Partners by 25.9% in the fourth quarter.
+Ladenburg Thalmann Financial Services Inc. now owns 10,462 shares of the shipping company’s stock worth $92,000 after acquiring an additional 2,150 shares during the period.
+Marshall Wace LLP acquired a new position in shares of Golar LNG Partners during the 4th quarter worth about $112,000.
+Jane Street Group LLC acquired a new position in shares of Golar LNG Partners during the 4th quarter worth about $129,000.
+Regent Investment Management LLC acquired a new position in shares of Golar LNG Partners during the 4th quarter worth about $142,000.
+Finally, Fiduciary Financial Services of The Southwest Inc. TX raised its position in shares of Golar LNG Partners by 27.0% during the 4th quarter.
+Fiduciary Financial Services of The Southwest Inc. TX now owns 17,006 shares of the shipping company’s stock worth $150,000 after purchasing an additional 3,612 shares during the last quarter.
+Institutional investors and hedge funds own 32.42% of the company’s stock.

 Golar LNG Partners LP owns and operates floating storage regasification units (FSRUs) and liquefied natural gas (LNG) carriers under long-term charters in Brazil, Indonesia, Jordan, Kuwait, and the United Arab Emirates.
 As of March 15, 2019, it had a fleet of six FSRUs and four LNG carriers.
 Golar GP LLC serves as the general partner of Golar LNG Partners LP.